millerronen/timers/README.md

     Concurrency Control: For each timer in the batch, the code ensures that only one instance of the timer is marked as "processing" using a database update.
 This step prevents multiple instances of the same timer from being processed simultaneously.

-    Enqueueing in Redis: After a timer is marked as "processing," it is enqueued in a Redis**Sorted Set**.
-    This data structure allows timers to be sorted by their trigger times, ensuring that the timer with the earliest trigger time is processed first.
+    Enqueueing in Redis: After a timer is marked as 'processing,' it is added to a Redis **Sorted Set**.
+This data structure ensures that timers are organized in chronological order based on their trigger times, guaranteeing that the timer with the earliest trigger time will be processed first.
+Additionally, it prevents the duplication of timers, ensuring that only unique timers are enqueued.

-    Score-Based Ordering: The timers are enqueued with a score based on their trigger times.
-This score-based ordering guarantees that timers are executed in chronological order, starting with the one set to trigger first.

-By adopting this approach, my code ensures that timers are processed accurately and exactly once, even in cases of system failures or crashes.
+By adopting this approach, my code ensures that timers are processed accurately and exactly **once**, even in cases of system failures or crashes.

-## Assumptions:
+## Assumptions Made:

 ## Retention Policy and Timer Scheduling